-Step-by-step guide on how to bring your dog to Guatemala
+Below is a step-by-step guide on how to bring a dog to Guatemala.

 Step 1 – Health Certificate and Other Paperwork: